gmc-code/PC-Python/docs/python_files/text_files.rst

     :param buffering: an optional integer used to set the buffering policy.
     :param encoding: defaults to system; "utf-8" is recommended; see: https://docs.python.org/3/library/codecs.html#standard-encodings
     :param errors: an optional string that specifies how encoding and decoding errors are to be handled.
-    :param newline: a string; can be None, '', '\n', '\r', or '\r\n'.;
+    :param newline: a string; can be None, '', '\n', '\r', or '\r\n'
     :param closefd: if a filename is given closefd must be True otherwise, an error will be raised.
-    :param opener: A custom opener can be used by passing a callable as opener
+    :param opener: A custom opener can be used by passing a callable as opener.

     | Open file and return a corresponding file object.

 ----